silogen/kaiwo/docs/docs/getting-started/installation.md

 1. To install Kaiwo, download the Kaiwo CLI binary from the [Releases Page](https://github.com/silogen/kaiwo/releases).
 2. Make the binary executable and add it to your PATH

-To do both steps in one command for Linux (AMD64), edit `v.x.x.x` in the following and run it
+To do both steps in one command for Linux (AMD64), change `v.x.x.x` in the following to the latest version and run it

 ```bash
 export KAIWO_VERSION=v.x.x.x && \